mdeslaur/ArcadeFreePlay/Arkanoid-RoD/readme.txt

 What about saving high scores?
 ------------------------------
 Good news!
-Matt Obsorn has a patch that allows saving high scores if one of the ram chips is replaced with non-volatile memory, more information can be found on his website here:
+Matt Osborn has a patch that allows saving high scores if one of the ram chips is replaced with non-volatile memory, more information can be found on his website here: